openml/automlbenchmark/docs/about.md

 ## Open Science
 Open science is important to us.
-This is a transparent benchmark: no favorites, no cheating<sup>3</sup>.
+This is a transparent benchmark: no favorites, no cheating.
 We require that all evaluated AutoML systems are open-source and all data to be freely available on [OpenML](https://www.openml.org/).
 All the code required to run the benchmark is available on [Github](https://github.com/openml/automlbenchmark).